nisovin/Shopkeepers/README.md

   -> by adding another row to the shopkeeper-editor inventory window each trade option and shopkeeper could have a slot for a written-book<br>
   -> which could contain additional meta-data, per-trade/shopkeeper settings, which could be used (ex. by other plugins) to trigger certain actions when a specific trade is used <br>
 * Maybe move shop options (like currently name, profession, etc.) into a separate inventory view to have additional space there<br>
+* Add message to default zero-currency items explaining how to increase/decrease costs.
+* Add zero-cost items in trading shopkeeper, with lore which explains how to setup the trade.